 The Hubble Space Telescope has caught a rare moment of an asteroid breaking apart, leaving trails of glittering dust in its wake.
 Active and unsteady asteroids like Gault are now more accessible to detect because of the new survey telescopes that enable scientists to scan the entire sky, which means no escaping route for misbehaving asteroids.

-Hainaut along with his colleagues, studied Gault using NASA’s Hubble Space Telescope and a variety of ground-based instruments in Hawaii, Spain, and India led by Jan Kleyna from the University of Hawaii, These observations revealed the two debris tails and allowed the team to understand how they were produced.
+Hainaut, along with his colleagues, studied Gault using NASA’s Hubble Space Telescope and a variety of ground-based instruments in Hawaii, Spain, and India led by Jan Kleyna from the University of Hawaii; these observations revealed the two debris tails and allowed the team to understand how they were produced.

-One tail is about 500,000 miles (800,000 km) long by 3,000 miles (4,800 km) wide, the researchers said.
+The researchers said that one tail is about 500,000 miles (800,000 km) long by 3,000 miles (4,800 km) wide.
 The other tail spans about 125,000 miles (200,000 km) in its most extended direction.
-The tails’ constituent particles are being pushed toward the outer solar system by sunlight.
+Sunlight pushes the tails’ constituent particles toward the outer solar system.

 There are approximately 800,000 known specimens in the asteroid belt, which the scientists believe are destroyed by about one asteroid a year due to the YORP effect.
 Estimated by scientists, Gault has probably been spinning for more than 100 million years before it began disintegrating.